whowechina/aic_pico/README.md

 ### Firmware
 * UF2 file is in `Production\Firmware` folder.
 * For the new build, hold the BOOTSEL button while connect the USB to a PC, there will be a disk named "RPI-RP2" showed up.
 Drag the UF2 firmware binary file into it.
 That's it.
 * It has a command line to do configuration.
-You can use this Web Serial Terminal to connect to the USB serial port of the Chu Pico.
+You can use this Web Serial Terminal to connect to the main USB serial port of the board.
 (Note: "?" is for help)
   https://googlechromelabs.github.io/serial-terminal/
-* To update the firmware, you can use "update" command in command line.
-So you don't need to open the housing.
+* You can use "update" command in command line to update the firmware in the future, so you don't need to open the housing.
 * Spicetools cardio (Card I/O) HID is supported;
 * SEGA AIME protocol is supported on a second serial port.